 The dry cool wind coming in from the North/East off the ocean.

-The wind has the effect of making the bush sense a state of drying and therefore the leaves close-up and the leaf chemicals concentrate into the lowered fluid levels in the cells of the leaves and when picked this concentration conveys a very concentrated high balance of flavor brought out in the rolling process.
+The wind has the effect of making the bush sense a state of drying.
+Therefore the leaves close-up and the leaf chemicals concentrate on the lowered fluid levels in the cells of the leaves.

-The mellow, smooth taste of Uva tea easily recognizes from any other.
+The mellowness, smooth taste easily recognize from any other area.

 The Uva region produces a leaf that is more blackened by withering than that of any other district.

-The range of teas produced is wide, with a full range of whole and small-leaf grades as well as CTC varieties
+AT Uva area factories produce a wind rang of whole and small-leaf grades as well as CTC tea varieties